Aubs0618/SLE777_Group11_Assessment4/README.md

 # SLE777_Group11_Assessment4

 ---
-title: "Gene Comparison part 2"
+title: "Part 2- Gene and Protein Comparison "
 output: html_document
 date: "2024-10-08"
 ---

+# Qestion 01 -

-# to download the packge before download the sequence file from ensemble to opetn relavant files "seqinr" installation is needed
+# to download the packge before download the sequence file from ensemble to opetn relavant files, "seqinr" and "R.utils" package installation is needed
+# to install "seqinr" package
 ```{r}
 install.packages("seqinr")
 ```
+# to install "R.utils" package
 ```{r}
 install.packages("R.utils")
 ```

-# Qestion 01
+# to download E coli (GCA_003780985) to the direcotory,move to the ensemble,search the bacteria for FASTA file and  select the folder destination and pase the URL
-#to downloa E.coli  and unzip the sequence file
+# the file then unzipped

 ```{r,E coli  FASTA file download}
 library("R.utils")
 URL=("http://ftp.ensemblgenomes.org/pub/bacteria/release-53/fasta/bacteria_0_collection/escherichia_coli_str_k_12_substr_mg1655_gca_000005845/cds/Escherichia_coli_str_k_12_substr_mg1655_gca_000005845.ASM584v2.cds.all.fa.gz")
 download.file(URL,destfile="ecoli_cds.fa.gz")
 gunzip("ecoli_cds.fa.gz")
 ```
 # to check the downloaded file in the folder
 ```{r}
 list.files()
 ```
 # to download Campylobacter coli (GCA_003780985) to the direcotory,move to the ensemble,search the bacteria for FASTA file and  select the folder destination and pase the URL
 # the file then unzipped
 ```{r,campylobacter FASTA file download}